pj4533/MultiMeer/README.md

 -  Run on iPhone, with 75px streams
 -  Tap to show just one stream
 -  Maybe push to AppStore for external Testflight testing
 -  Some way to jump into the "real" stream
+-  Code is super messy, especially the main view controller.

 ## Contact